-Unlike some towns, Cropseyville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Cropseyville are a mix of both white- and blue-collar jobs.
-Overall, Cropseyville is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Cropseyville who work in office and administrative support (16.38%), management occupations (13.86%), and teaching (9.72%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cropseyville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Cropseyville is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Cropseyville who work in management occupations (17.11%), office and administrative support (12.99%), and teaching (9.69%).

 Also of interest is that Cropseyville has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Cropseyville is a great place for families with children to consider.
-First of all, many other families with children live here, making Cropseyville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Cropseyville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Cropseyville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Cropseyville’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small town, Cropseyville doesn't have a public transportation system that people use for their commute.